 Electric Vehicle Charging

-- Electric vehicle charging stations are available at the Marine Parking Garage (MPG) and the Downtown Transportation Center Parking Garage (DTC).
+- Electric vehicle charging stations are available at the Marine Parking Garage (MPG) and the Downtown Transit Center Parking Garage (DTC).
 Spaces 24 and 25 of the MPG are designated exclusively for electric vehicles.
 There is one space on level 1 of the DTC that is designated exclusively for electric vehicles.
 These spaces are only available for electric vehicles that are actively charging, and parking is limited to two consecutive hours of use per day.

 - The charging stations are active between the hours of 8:00 a.m. and 10:00 p.m.
 Sunday through Saturday.